 We have developed a modern uniform that promotes the positive image and reputation of the JRCS, while reflecting the practical needs of the students.

 In May 2013, Ofsted judged that JRCS was a good school with outstanding leadership and governance.
+This judgement was reinforced by a further Ofsted inspection (section 8 inspection) in November 2017.

 Ofsted also commented that: